 Agriculture

 Vast properties, hours from the nearest clinic, and seasonal labour that comes and goes.
-Flare screens agricultural workers wherever they are.
+Flare lets agricultural workers send a skin check to their clinician wherever they are — even without mobile signal.
+The app works offline and sends automatically when connectivity returns.

 Why agriculture struggles with screening